 4. Appeals and Grievances Data.
-Pursuant to OAC rule 5160-58-08.4, the MCOP is required to submit appeal and grievance activity to ODM as directed.
+Pursuant to OAC rule 5160-58-08.4, the MCOP is required to submit appeal and grievance activity to ODM as specified in Appendix T, Chart of Deliverables.
 ODM requires appeal and grievance activity to be submitted at least monthly in an electronic data file format pursuant to the Appeal File and Submission Specifications and Grievance File and Submission Specifications.